HipsterSloth/PSVRTracker/drivers/README.txt

 We need drivers for the following USB interfaces:

+* PS3 Eye Video Interface 0:
+ - Send commands to the PS3 EYE
+ - Read video frames from the PS3 EYE

 * PSVR USB Interface 4:
  - Used to read sensor data from the PSVR headset